MASDXI/forest/README.md

 ## Related Works

-//Opinion: AI and Deep learning recognize and analysis the pattern but it's would be nice if the data structure also provide efficient and fast to response to the incident.
+// Opinion: AI and Deep learning recognize and analysis the pattern but it's would be nice if the data structure also provide efficient and fast to response to the incident.
 `ERC20` fungible token intent to be currencies like but the data structure is account-based model is hard to separate money when it's mix on total balance.
 `ERC721` not suitable due to metadata are not store onchain it's can be modified to support but it's not intent to be exchangeable.
 `ERC1155` metadata problem same as `ERC721`, however `ERC1155` can utilize tokenId as root it's can frozen the balance for each account but it end up with you  can separate the money when it's store in the balance.
 `ERC3643` have characteristic same as `ERC20`
 `Merkle Tree` not suitable for the payment due to it's need to maintain the root hash and generate proof every time.
+`UTXO` maintain amount of money or group of money in each individual transaction but it's not sum balance total balance.
+// transaction reference from input transaction.
+B2G -> revise this
+`euTXO` extended version of `UTXO`, purpose of `eUTXO` is to adding/carrying additional data as extraData or payload in the transaction.

 ## Methodology